cpflat/LogCausalAnalysis/README.md

 $ python testlog.py > test.temp

+First, you need to put a configuration file for whole system.
+Copy default file, and edit it if necessary.

+$ cp config.conf.default config.conf

-First, classify dataset and register them with database.
+Then classify dataset and register them with database.
 Classification works with log template generation inside this command.

 $ python log_db.py test.temp

+You can see log templates found in log messages with following command.

+$ python lt_edit.py show

+If found log template do not make reasonable event group, Following command may be useful.

+$ python lt_edit.py [breakdown, merge, separate]

-Then analyze causal relations generating DAG.
+Finally analyze causal relations generating DAG.
 (This step requires much time.
 If your machine have enough performance, we recommend you to use -p options for multithreading.)